benipeled/scylla/docs/dev/testing.md

 `boost/cql_query_test`.

-The `./testlog` directory is created if it doesn't exist, otherwise it is cleared from the previous run artefacts.
+The `./testlog` directory is created if it doesn't exist, otherwise it is cleared from the previous run artifacts.

 Matched tests are run concurrently, with concurrency factor set to the number of available CPU cores. `test.py` continues until all tests are run